 Ministry with Aboriginal Peoples matters to The Presbyterian Church in Canada.
-Through Presbyterians Sharing, the church supports seven ministries that focus exclusively with Aboriginal Peoples in Canada.
+Through Presbyterians Sharing, the church supports seven ministries that focus exclusively with Indigenous people in Canada.
 The ministers, directors and representatives of these ministries form the National Native Ministry Council and meet for education, mutual support, renewal, sharing and to discuss issues of common concern.

-The history of the relationship between Aboriginal People and The Presbyterian Church in Canada has been complex and often difficult.
+The history of the relationship between Indigenous people and The Presbyterian Church in Canada has been complex and often difficult.
 In 1994, The Presbyterian Church in Canada confessed its role in the tragic legacy of the Indian Residential Schools.
-The church is committed to walking with Aboriginal Peoples on a journey toward reconciliation and living out the spirit of the confession.
+The church is committed to walking with Indigenous people on a journey toward reconciliation and living out the spirit of the confession.

 Ministries of the PCC

 The Kenora Fellowship Centre provides sanctuary and hospitality for those marginalized and alienated by poverty and addiction.
 It operates as a drop-in centre and works with legal services, detoxification programs, street patrol and other essential services in the community.

 It offers the homeless a twenty-four hour shelter during the winter and other services as needs become apparent.
 It also hosts a day-time drop-in centre and soup kitchen.
 A weekly worship service that is held on Sunday afternoons sometimes includes a sharing circle, drumming and the sharing of traditional foods.

 Kenora Fellowship Centre is working to improve mental health, and places a strong value on the healing and therapeutic properties of the arts.

 In the midst of the frustrations and turmoil of mission work, KFC sees hope, healing and reconciliation arise out of the darkness of the cross.

 Presbyterians Sharing supports Anamiewigummig as it reaches out and serves First Nations peoples in Kenora.